code0monkey1/clean-architecture-typescript-learn/README.md

           ```

       1. For the `module-alias` package to recognize our defined package structure , during build time, our files, we need to create a mapping  similar to the tsconfig.json file structure in our package.json file .

+      1. Next, we define a file  structure similar to the one we defined in the tsconfig.json file in our package.json file

+           ```json
+            "_moduleAliases": {
+              "@domain": "./dist/domain",
+              "@application": "./dist/application",
+              "@infrastructure": "./dist/infrastructure",
+              "@main": "./dist/main"
+            }
+           ```